-Dr. J. Joseph Kim has served as president and chief executive of INOVIO since 2009, leading the company’s transformation into a successful late-stage biotech focused on developing breakthrough DNA medicines that treat, cure, and protect people from diseases associated with HPV, cancer, and infectious diseases.
+Dr. J. Joseph Kim has served as president and chief executive of INOVIO since 2009, leading the company’s transformation into a successful late-stage biotech focused on developing breakthrough DNA medicines that treat and protect people from diseases associated with HPV, cancer, and infectious diseases.

 An immunologist by training, Dr. Kim has a deep understanding of the complexities of medical science’s greatest unsolved challenges.
 He is committed to improving the lives of patients, and this passion permeates the company.